CodeBosw8r/MyTA/README.md

 # Running from Docker

-Copy Dockerfile and docker-compose.yml and simply run the following command:
+Check out the repository, edit docker-compose.yml to your taste and run the following command:

 ```
 docker-compose up